bhackel/Teams-Auto-Joiner/README.md

 - **chrome_type:**
 Valid options: `google-chrome`, `chromium`, `msedge`.
 By default, google chrome is used, but the script can also be used with Chromium or Microsoft Edge.

-- **blacklist:**
-No longer needed since it only searches calendar meetings, while this blacklist affects channel meetings.

 - **blacklist_meeting_re:**
 If calendar meeting title matches a regular expression, it goes to blacklist.